-We interviewed appropriate District officials to obtain an understanding of the organization and the accounting system and reviewed pertinent documents, such as District policies and procedures, Board minutes and financial records and reports.
+We interviewed appropriate District officials to obtain an understanding of the organization and the accounting system, and reviewed pertinent documents, such as District policies and procedures manuals, Board minutes, and financial records and reports.
 Further, we reviewed the District's internal controls and procedures over the computerized financial databases to ensure that the information produced by such systems was reliable.

-After reviewing the information gathered during our initial assessment, we evaluated the District's internal controls for the risk of potential fraud, theft and/or professional misconduct.
+After reviewing the information gathered during our initial assessment, we evaluated the District's internal controls for the risk of potential fraud, theft, and/or professional misconduct.
 We then decided on the reported objective and scope by selecting for audit the area most at risk.
 We selected claims auditing.
 Even though District officials appeared to have adequate controls over claims processing, there is a certain level of inherent risk that exists with the audit and payment of claims.
 To accomplish the objective of the audit and obtain valid audit evidence, our procedures included the following:

-- We judgmentally selected 25 claims, totaling \$154,909, for review out of a total of 4,207 claims by reviewing all checks paid by the District from its general fund during the period July 1, 2012 through August 31, 2013.
-We filtered the data to include only check values between \$3,000 and \$20,000.
-From this filtered list, we selected 25 checks in the following manner: the selected data comprised 353 checks; a number was randomly selected between one and 353 as a starting point, we then counted every fourteenth check until we had a total of 25 checks. - We reviewed individual claims to confirm that each claim voucher was certified by the purchasing agent, the purchase was approved before it was executed, the supporting documentation included in the claim packet was sufficient, the voucher was audited by the claims auditor and the expenditure was for a valid District purpose. - We compared the check stub date, the date the check was mailed and the date the warrant certification was completed to determine if the warrant was reviewed and approved prior to a check being mailed and cashed.
+- We judgmentally selected 25 claims, totaling \$145,637, for review out of a total of 4,072 claims by reviewing all checks/electronic payments made by the District during the period July 1, 2011, to April 30, 2013.
+We filtered the data to include only checks over \$3,000 and below \$10,000, excluding utilities, tuition to other school districts, employee benefit payments, eastern Suffolk BOCES payments, and wire transfers related to payroll expenses.
+From this filtered list, we selected 25 checks in the following manner: 10 of the highest checks, 10 of the lowest checks, and five in the middle, comprising checks made payable to individuals and to an electronics and appliance store. - We reviewed individual claims to confirm that each claim voucher was certified by the purchasing agent, the purchase was approved before it was executed, the supporting documentation included in the claim packet was sufficient, the voucher was audited by the claims auditor, and the expenditure was for a valid District purpose. - We compared the check stub date, the date the check was mailed, the audit date listed in the claims auditor's work record, and the date the warrant certification was completed to determine if the warrant was reviewed and approved prior to a check being mailed and cashed.

-We conducted this performance audit in accordance with GAGAS.
+We conducted this performance audit in accordance with generally accepted government auditing standards (GAGAS).
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.